edensalt/tic-tac-toe/README.md

-# 🚧 tic-tac-toe 🚧 - UNDER CONSTRUCTION
+# tic-tac-toe
 Tic Tac Toe game for the <a href="https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe">Odin Project: JavaScript course</a>

+## Skills demonstrated

 - JS factory functions, modules, and private functions
-- Styling with Tailwind; base style components in config
+- Styling with Tailwind
 - Set-up with Vite
 - Forms and DOM manipulation
 - JS if statements and for loops
-- && and || statements
+- JS && and || statements
+- Font imports
+- Computer or human play functionality